 Computers: Lest you think this is just another run-of-the-mill political blog, I do write about technology/computers from time to time.
 I am a geek, after all.
 I also do a somewhat-regular series called “Desktop Madness,” where I post interesting desktop (wallpaper) images.

 Pets: I had two rabbits that lived with me in my house for 10 years (though sadly they’ve since passed on).
-But if you’re interested in seeing what their life was like, they had their own blog for that.
+But I’ve adopted another pair, so if you’re interested in seeing what their life is like, they have their own blog for that.

 Personal: I started this blog writing about personal topics, and I still sometimes do write things that are more about me than about what I think, so you’ll find those intermixed with everything else.